-The Dillard family’s hold onto the management of Dillard’s department store chain, even after it went public in 1969, is perhaps a sign of the family not trusting anyone outside their blood line to run the company.
+The Dillard family’s hold onto the management of Dillard’s department store chain, even after it went public in 1969, for example, is perhaps a sign of the family not trusting anyone outside their blood line to run the company.
 William T. Dillard founded the company in 1938 and, currently, four of CEO Bill Dillard II’s siblings are company executive officers.
 The senior vice president is the CEO’s son, William Dillard III.

 Apparently, trusting others with managerial roles would have been a wise thing for the Dillard family, seeing that dissatisfied workers decry poor management practices, according to Glassdoor.
 Employees also complained of frequently unrealistic sales quotas.